hexchat/documentation/faq.rst

    containing commands on each line.

 -  Separate your commands with CTRL-SHIFT-u-a.
-This will appear as a little box with numbers onit.
+This will appear as a little box with numbers on it (or an invisible character).

 -  You can create two UserCommands, with the same name, and then execute the UserCommand.
 It will be executed in the same order as it's